 Call Us NowPosted on

-Every Colorado DUI arrest creates both a criminal case as well as a DMV administrative case.
-In the same way you are entitled to a criminal trial to fight the criminal charges, you are also entitled to a DMV trial – called an express consent hearing – to fight the license revocation.
+Every Colorado DUI arrest creates both criminal and DMV administrative cases.
+In the same way that you are entitled to a criminal trial to fight the criminal charges, you are also entitled to a DMV trial – called an express consent hearing – to fight the license revocation.

 Here are the top five questions and answers about express consent hearings (DMV hearings) in Colorado: